AgnosticUI/agnosticui/CONTRIBUTING.md

 ...and so on
 ```

 So, the styles for each framework are driven from the CSS package's component CSS files, where we've tried to ensure that the core component works well standalone.
-For example, if you run `yarn storybook` from within the React package, we will first run a script
+For example, if you run `npm run storybook` from within the React package, we will first run a script
 that copies the CSS package's component CSS files over into the corresponding React framework ones.

 Let's take the button component that lives in the CSS package at: `agnostic-css/button.css`.
-Anytime we run `yarn storybook` within the React package, the `button.css` file is literally copied over into React's: `agnostic-react/src/stories/button.css`.
+Anytime we run `npm run storybook` within the React package, the `button.css` file is literally copied over into React's: `agnostic-react/src/stories/button.css`.
 This &ldquo;syncing of styles&rdquo; ensures that we don't inadvertently diverge from the CSS package.

 Similarly, for Vue's Button component, that same top-level `button.css` file is copied over into `agnostic-vue/src/stories/Button.vue`, but, this time within it's `<style module>...</style>` tags.